When it comes to your heart, what you eat matters. Follow these tips for heart-healthy eating:

 Vegetables and Fruits

-Eat a variety of vegetables and fruits.
-Buy vegetables and fruits that are fresh, frozen, canned, or dried.
+Eat a variety of vegetables and fruits — including options that are fresh, frozen, canned, or dried.

 - Fresh vegetables like tomatoes, cabbage, and carrots